Market Research Firms: Speed vs. Quality

-These days, you can’t browse through the leading market research industry websites and blogs without reading about speed, automation, agility, simplicity, and DIY.
+These days, you can’t search “market research firms” or browse through the leading market research industry websites and blogs without reading about speed, automation, agility, simplicity, and DIY.
 A typical example from a recent #NewMR newsletter proclaims that “The key drivers in descending order of importance are: 1) speed, 2) ease of use, 3) price, and 4) quality.”
 We couldn’t disagree more with this new prioritization.
 In an age where we’re able to move faster than ever before, quality should be the market research industry’s top priority – not the other way around.

 There are many different approaches to research, and agile and automated offerings are certainly beneficial in some contexts.
 But just because these new tools can contribute to cost savings and quicker timelines doesn’t mean they’re sure to deliver the best results in all cases.
 More often than not, it’s the opposite – the long-term value of a quality insights project almost always outweighs the short-term benefits of cost savings from a fast, easier, or cheaper route.
 When it comes to insights work, you truly do get what you pay for.